University College Dublin A.F.C.: 1990s

 In 1999–00, a late burst saw UCD finish fourth in the league and qualify for the Intertoto Cup.
 Their opponents were the Bulgarian side PFC Velbazhd Kyustendil, who boasted a couple of full Bulgaria internationals, including Ilian Stoyanov, who would go on to represent his country in the 2004 European Championships.
-UCD kept up their proud European record with a pulsating 3–3 draw in the first leg in Belfield Park, before drawing 0–0 in Bulgaria to bow out on away goals.
+UCD kept up their proud European record with a pulsating 3–3 draw in the first leg in Belfield Park before drawing 0–0 in Bulgaria to bow out on away goals.
 History unfortunately repeated itself as the Students once again nearly sneaked victory as they hit the post late on.

 2000–2009

 In 2001, Paul Doolin, one of the most successful players in the League of Ireland, took over as manager from former player Martin Moran.
 After enjoying a successful first season, the team only just avoided relegation in 2002–03 and were eleven points adrift when Doolin left to take over at Drogheda United in September 2003.
 Pete Mahon was immediately installed as the new manager, and UCD almost staged an incredible Houdini act, losing four games in 16, closing the gap at the bottom to two points and recording the highest points total for a relegated team.

 2004 saw more of the same, as UCD, together with Finn Harps, smashed the First Division points record and were promoted with ease.
 UCD marked their return to the Premier Division with a highly creditable 1–1 draw away to two-time reigning champions Shelbourne.
 There was a bright point in College's ultimately indifferent season when they got into the League Cup final after a last-gasp 2–1 victory over Shelbourne in the semi-final at Tolka Park.
 They went on to lose the final 2–1 to Derry City at Belfield Park.

 2006 was one of UCD's most successful seasons in a few years.
-Despite being knocked out of the League Cup in the first round, The Students recovered well, finishing the season in 6th place and reaching the quarter-finals of the FAI Cup.
+Despite being knocked out of the League Cup in the first round, The Students recovered well, finishing the season in 6th place and reaching the quarterfinals of the FAI Cup.
 The performances of many in the squad did not go unnoticed, with Darren Quigley and Gary Dicker establishing themselves as under-21 internationals.
-Quigley then went one better and became on B international, when he appeared as a substitute against Scotland B in November.
+Quigley then went one better and became a B international when he appeared as a substitute against Scotland B in November.
 UCD players also attracted interest from many British clubs.
-Quigley had trials at many clubs across the water, Stockport County paid €56,000 for Dicker in May 2007 and Patrick Kavanagh signed for Birmingham City after impressing on trial there.
-The club were relegated at the end of the 2008 season and Manager Pete Mahon wasn't offered a new contract.
+Quigley had trials at many clubs across the water; Stockport County paid €56,000 for Dicker in May 2007, and Patrick Kavanagh signed for Birmingham City after impressing on trial there.
+The club were relegated at the end of the 2008 season, and Manager Pete Mahon wasn't offered a new contract.